 Two lanes heading north.
 Two heading south.
 No median barrier.
 Posted speed 65 mph.
 Semis mixed in with sedans.
-Everyone trying to get to the freeway before the merge backs up.
-A pickup ahead of me crossed the center line on a curve and corrected at the last second.
-Nobody honked.
-This is just what driving SR-347 looks like every morning.
+Everyone trying to reach I-10 before the merge backs up.
+That mix, on a road built for rural volumes, is what shows up in the crash record.

 The Road